sonejostudios/SuperBeatRepeater/README.md

 __Get Started with SuperBeatRepeater and SuperCutSequencer:__

 You will need to send Midi-Clock to SuperBeatRepeater & SuperCutSequencer.
 Use a Midi-Clock generator like jack_midi_clock (on GNU/Linux).
 You also need to set the tempo (bpm) to Jack Transport (which will be used by the Midi-Clock).
-Use any Jack-able Sequencer for that (Hydrogen, Ardour).
+Use any Jack-able Sequencer for that (Hydrogen, Ardour,...).
 If you want to use them with an Hardware Midi Controller you'll need to use the a2jmidid -e Bridge.

 * $ qjackctl &